Beginners Guide to Bled

 Get on board!
 Slovenia is AWESOME.

 Located smack in the middle of my itinerary, Slovenia’s natural beauty, affordable prices, and relative “off-the-beaten-pathness” all appealed to me.
+There are so many cool things to do in Lake Bled too.
 I remember flipping through my guidebook and permanently placing my bookmark in the Slovenia’s chapters.
 I couldn’t explore Central Europe without stopping here.